Blog

 To get a clean, complete view, you must merge related data while purging redundant duplicates, as shown in the example above.
 The process is commonly known as ‘merge purge’ – the process of combining data from two or more sources, identifying and/or combining duplicates, and eliminating (purging) unwanted records.

 To use your data warehouse to its fullest potential, merge purge is critical.
 Data can be analyzed to find insights, increase efficiency, and discover problems when you are designing your data warehouse to be the ‘single source of truth’ across the enterprise.
 Merge purge allows you to choose how the data should be merged and purged.
 Pick the data survivorship rules that serve your purpose best and our merge purge tool will go through millions of records, combining them into complete golden records.
-Your original data is preserved in its original form, and a new dataset is created containing all the information.
+It preserves your original data in its original form and creates a new dataset that contains all the information.

 Build Reliable and Accurate Analytics Capabilities into Your Data Warehouse